amin3mej/amin3mej/README.md

-<h2 align="left">Hi 👋!
-I'm Amin Djawadi and I work as a Senior Software Engineer for Recharge.</h2>
+<h2 align="left">Hey 👋!
+I'm Amin Djawadi, a Senior Software Engineer at Recharge.
+Nice to e-meet you!.</h2>

 ###